aclysma/skulpin/README.md

 ## Usage

-Currently there are two main ways to use this library.
+Currently there are two ways to use this library.
  * [app](blob/master/examples/skuplin_app.rs) - Implement the AppHandler trait and launch the app.
 It's simple but not as flexible.
  * [renderer_only](blob/master/examples/renderer_only.rs) - You manage the window and event loop yourself.
 Then add the renderer to draw to it.

+## Running the Examples

+First, ensure that the below requirements are met depending on OS.
+Afterwards, the examples can be run normally:

+`cargo run --example skulpin_app`

+## Requirements

+All examples require the LunarG Validation layers and a Vulkan library that is visible in your `PATH`.
+An easy way to get started is to use the [LunarG Vulkan SDK](https://lunarg.com/vulkan-sdk/)

+### Windows

+No extra steps required

+### MacOS

+Currently you may get a build error "cannot infer type" when compiling cocoa with objc 0.2.7.

+0.2.6 works fine, you can force using it with `cargo update -p objc --precise 0.2.6`

+### Linux

+On linux you'll need to link against bz2, GL, fontconfig, and freetype.

+On ubuntu, you could use `libbz2-dev`, `libfreetype6-dev`, `libfontconfig1-dev`, and `libgl-dev`.
+(And `libvulkan-dev` to pick up the Vulkan SDK)

+### Other Platforms

+It may be possible to build this for mobile platforms, but I've not investigated this yet.

 ## Status

 For now this is a proof-of-concept.
 I think there is desire for a simple entry point to drawing on the screen, and that this approach can provide a good balance of performance, features, and ease-of-use for many applications.

-Flutter, Google's new UI framework that targets 60+ FPS on mobile devices, uses a Skia + Vulkan stack.
-So I expect this type of usage to be maintained and improved in the upstream libraries.
+Flutter, Google's new UI framework, uses a Skia + Vulkan stack to achieve 60+ FPS on mobile devices.
+So I expect this type of usage to be maintained and improved as needed in the upstream libraries.

 ## License